FeaturesPricingBlogResourcesAboutContact

 Verdict: The right choice when platform variety is the deciding factor.
 If you only need the mainstream networks (Instagram, Facebook, LinkedIn, YouTube, TikTok), CollectSocials offers better design and better pricing.
 If you need Tumblr, Flickr, or RSS in the mix, Curator.io is the safer choice.

-3. Taggbox — Best for UGC Campaigns and Shoppable Commerce
+3. Taggbox/Tagembed — Best for UGC Campaigns and Shoppable Commerce

 Best for: E-commerce brands and marketing teams running hashtag-based UGC campaigns where content rights management, shoppable product tagging, and deeper analytics are non-negotiable.
 For a deeper breakdown, see the Taggbox alternatives guide.

-Taggbox (recently rebranded as Tagbox in some regions) is the closest thing to a feature-for-feature Flockler competitor in the mid-market UGC category.
-It supports over twenty social media platforms and goes significantly deeper than basic aggregation: shoppable galleries that let you tag products directly inside user-generated Instagram or TikTok posts, UGC rights management workflows that automate permission-request DMs to content creators, hashtag campaign tracking, AI-powered content moderation, and detailed analytics with sentiment analysis.
+Taggbox (now Tagbox) is Tagembed's sister product under the same parent company.
+The April 2026 merger pulled both brands closer, but Taggbox stays the stronger pick for anyone past a single website embed.
+Taggbox supports over twenty social media platforms and goes significantly deeper than basic aggregation: shoppable galleries that let you tag products directly inside user-generated Instagram or TikTok posts, UGC rights management workflows that automate permission-request DMs to content creators, hashtag campaign tracking, AI-powered content moderation, and detailed analytics with sentiment analysis.
+The platform integrates with over 120 CMS platforms including WordPress, Shopify, Wix, Squarespace, and many others.

 Where it falls short

 Taggbox splits its offering across two separately priced products: Taggbox Widget (for websites) and Taggbox Social Walls (for events).
 A brand that needs both — say, an e-commerce company that runs quarterly trade show activations — ends up paying for two subscriptions.
 This is structurally similar to how Walls.io prices Events, Websites, and Digital Signage separately, and it adds real cost and administrative overhead.
-Widget pricing starts at approximately $24 per month for the Starter plan, but AI moderation and meaningful customization unlock only at the Growth tier ($39) or higher.
+Widget pricing starts at approximately $19 per month for the Starter plan, but AI moderation and meaningful customization unlock only at the Growth tier ($39) or higher.
 Users on G2 note that the learning curve is steeper than simpler aggregators, and widget customization on lower-tier plans is constrained.
+Customization options are limited on lower-tier plans, and the default templates are basic compared to what CollectSocials or Flockler offer.

 Pricing